winningfungus48/GH103/docs/deployment-guide.md

 # 2. Wait for deployment to complete
 # 3. Verify deployment was successful
 ```

+**⚠️ IMPORTANT: Only deploy to live site when explicitly instructed to do so.**

 ### Step 5: Verify Live Site
 ```bash